Neem oil – Benefits, uses and application on plants

 The use of neem oil depends on the needs of your plant, as it is effective for both prevention and acute infestation.

-If you want to prevent your plants from insects, add the oil into your watering can.
-The plant will absorb the neem through their roots, strengthening them and protecting the plant from pests.
+If you want to prevent your plants from insects, add the oil to your watering can.
+The plant will absorb the neem through its roots, strengthening them and protecting the plant from pests.

 What plants not to use neem oil on